 If you’re approved for the card you apply for, you should receive your credit card in the mail within 14 days.

-Apply for a SoFi Credit Card Online and Earn 2% Cash Back1
+Recommended: How to Apply for a Credit Card

 Understanding what a credit card is and how it works is crucial to ensuring you use your credit card responsibly.
 A credit card can serve as a great financial tool, especially given how many types of credit cards are out there.
 While you will need to be aware of interest and fees, a credit card can also help you to build your credit history, earn rewards, and track your spending.